zocker-160/sheepit-docker/README.md

 zocker160/sheepit-nvidia:latest <additional_sheepit_arguments>
 ```

+**in order to update the sheepit client itself, you only need to restart the container, it will download the latest version on startup**

 #### Usage

 **important:** if you don't specify `-e gpu`,  a list of all avalilable (Nvidia)-GPUs will be shown